 if not re.match('.*Hello.*', foo, re.IGNORECASE):

-print("The foo variable does NOT contain 'Hello'")
+print("The foo variable does NOT begin with 'Hello'")

 Here is how to evaluate two (or more) expressions.
 This is an or clause, where the expression will evaluate to true if the foo variable contains Hello or World.